 >>> It might lack physical buttons - and will be squeezable

 Last autumn, notorious leaker Evan Blass shared an internal concept video for the HTC Ocean (above), which shows a phone without physical volume or home buttons; instead, it has "Sense Touch" sensors on the left and right sides of the phone, which can also be used to navigate between apps.
-There seems to be a small power button on the bottom, but that might be it – assuming this concept actually turns out to be the HTC 11.
+There seems to be a small power button on the bottom, but that might be it.

 >>> It should run the Snapdragon 835

-Keeping with HTC's trend of relying on Qualcomm's latest and greatest mobile processors, the HTC 11 is expected to use the Snapdragon 835 system-on-a-chip.
+Keeping with HTC's trend of relying on Qualcomm's latest and greatest mobile processors, the HTC U is expected to use the Snapdragon 835 system-on-a-chip.
 The 10nm chip promises faster processing and download speed capabilities, dual camera support, Quick Charge 4 tech, and an Adreno 540 GPU.
 In other words, it'll fly.

-That also means we'll be waiting a while for it, either - Samsung and Sony were reported to have vacuumed up the entire initial run of Snapdragon 835s, leaving other companies waiting in line, but according to Qualcomm it has plenty to go around.
+It doesn't necessarily mean we'll be waiting a while for it, either - Samsung and Sony were reported to have vacuumed up the entire initial run of Snapdragon 835s, leaving other companies waiting in line, but according to Qualcomm it has plenty to go around.

 >>> It may have 6GB RAM, too

 That's kind of an absurd tally for a smartphone, yet once OnePlus made the move to 6GB for both the OnePlus 3 and OnePlus 3T, it was only a matter of time before the flagships had to follow.
-Rumours suggest that the HTC 11 will pack 6GB RAM to support that Snapdragon 835.
+Rumours suggest that the HTC U will pack 6GB RAM to support that Snapdragon 835.